Huhngoku/ADVOCATE/doc/trace/mutex.md

 ```
 where `M` identifies the element as a mutex element.
 The other fields are set as follows:
-- [tpre]: This is the value of the global counter when the routine starts
+- [tpre] $\in \mathbb N$: This is the value of the global counter when the routine starts
 the execution of the lock or unlock function
-- [tpost]: This is the value of the global counter when the routine has finished
+- [tpost] $\in \mathbb N$: This is the value of the global counter when the mutex has finished its operation.
-its operation.
 For lock operations this can be either if the lock was successfully acquired or if the routines continues its execution without
 acquiring the lock in case of a trylock.
-- [id]: This is the unique id identifying this mutex
+- [id] $\in \mathbb N$: This is the unique id identifying this mutex
 - [rw]: This field records, whether the mutex is an rw mutex ([rw] = `R`) or not
 ([rw] = `-`)
 - [opM]: This field shows the operation of the element those can be